uisautomation/django-automationcommon/README.rst

 4. All module logging writes to a logger named 'automationcommon'

-5. The unittests can be run using the runtests.py scripts.
-Please note that the tests require testfixtures in addition to the requirements defined in setup.py.
+5. The unittests can be run using the runtests.py script.

 6. This module has an audit trail feature that allows you to capture update to / deletes of selected models.
    To track changes to a model simple use the ModelChangeMixin (preceding models.Model).